 For big kids and little kids, the young and young at heart, there’s fun and frolics aplenty on our wild western shores.
 If you're wondering where to go on holidays in Ireland and you’re in the market for making some memories, Westport has everything you need to create those Kodak moments.
 Action and adventure is never far away, whether you’re exploring the coast by bike, dive bombing off a pier, building sandcastles on a Blue Flag beach or discovering local flora and fauna on a forest walk.

-Shiver me timbers!
-A swashbuckling adventure awaits at Westport House’s infamous Pirate Adventure Park, voted Ireland’s Best Family Visitor Attraction.
+Their Pirate Adventure Park, voted Ireland’s Best Family Visitor Attraction is open during mid-term breaks and throughout the summer season.
 Your adrenaline will race as you hurtle down the Plunge Log Flume Ride, before holding on for dear life aboard the Pirate Queen Swinging Ship.

 Chill-seekers can cruise around the grounds on the Westport House Express, or take a tour of the lake on the swan-shaped pedalos.
-It’s the perfect place to spend a fun-filled day with family in Westport, and if you’re looking to stay for longer, the campsite is a firm favourite in the summer months.
+It’s the perfect place to spend a fun-filled day with family in Westport, and if you’re looking to stay on-site check out Hotel Westport on the grounds or their camping and glamping options!

 Wet and Wild in the Atlantic Ocean